NREL/pysam/docs/hybrids.rst

 Creating models
 ----------------

-Create a hybrid model by either first creating it in SAM and using the code generator to export inputs as JSON, or by loading defaults for the hybrid configuration you want to model.
+Create a hybrid system model by either first creating it in SAM and using the code generator to export inputs as JSON, or by loading defaults for the hybrid configuration you want to model.

 Example 1: Create a PVWatts Wind Battery / Single Owner hybrid model from SAM